pypa/pip/docs/logic.rst

 to previous logging.

-Additionally, when commands fail (i.e. return a non-zero exit code), pip writes a full DEBUG "failure log" for the failed command.
+Additionally, when commands fail (i.e. return a non-zero exit code), pip writes a "failure log" for the failed command.
 This log overwrites previous logging.
 The default location is as follows:

 * On Unix and Mac OS X: :file:`$HOME/.pip/pip.log`
 * On Windows, the configuration file is: :file:`%HOME%\\pip\\pip.log`

-The option for this  "failure log", although hidden in the help, is ``--log-file``.
+The option for the failure log, is :ref:`--log-file <--log-file>`.

 Both logs add a line per execution to specify the date and what pip executable wrote the log.